datanav/docs/hub/documentation/data-management/time-based-masterdata-management.rst

 Adding last modified value
 --------------------------

-Optimally the system supplies last modified datetime values for each property.
-If not, the system often supply a last modified value for the entity as a whole.
-In that case each entity property would get the entity's last modified datetime value during the first time the entities are processed through the ``-collect`` pipe.
-If none of the options are available we can use Sesam's internal entity timestamp (``_ts``) as a initial datetime value.
+Optimally, the system supplies last modified datetime values for each property.
+If not, the system often supplies a last modified value for the entity as a whole.
+In that case each entity property would get the entity's last modified datetime value the first time the entities are processed through the ``-collect`` pipe.
+If the system has no datetime values that track changes, we can use Sesam's internal entity timestamp (``_ts``) as the initial datetime value.

 |start-h3| Datetime order of priority |end-h3|